Do you want to be more persuasive?

 Detaching yourself from your own view will give you the perspective you do not have when clinging to your own position, trying to protect it and convince the other side.

-If you can see the motivation behind the arguments of the other side, you will be better equipped to offer solutions that satisfy their needs.
-You do not have to agree with their point of view, you may think that their position is wrong or stupid or both, but before you understand you are not able to work out the solution.
+If you can see the motivation behind the arguments on the other side, you will be better equipped to offer solutions that satisfy their needs.
+You do not have to agree with their point of view, you may think their position is wrong or stupid or both, but before you understand, you cannot work out the solution.

 Seek to understand different perspectives